Open Bible Data Home About News OET Key

 וּמָאתַ֧יִם שְׁקָלִ֣ים כֶּ֗סֶף וּלְשׁ֨וֹן זָהָ֤ב אֶחָד֙ חֲמִשִּׁ֤ים שְׁקָלִים֙ מִשְׁקָל֔וֹ

 At that time, a shekel was a measure of weight.
 If it would help your readers, you could express this in terms of modern measurements, either in the text or a footnote.
-Alternate translation: “and about 5 pounds of silver and one tongue-shaped piece of gold (its weight a little over a pound)” or “and 200 pieces of silver weighing over two kilograms and a tongue shaped piece of gold (about half a kilogram was its weight)”
+Alternate translation: “and about 5 pounds of silver and one wedge of gold whose weight was a little over a pound” or “and 200 pieces of silver weighing over two kilograms and a wedge of gold that weighed about half a kilogram”

 Note 2 topic: figures-of-speech / exclamations